guansss/webpack-monkey/README.md

 /// <reference types="jquery" />

 declare global {
-  const $: JQueryStatic
+  var $: JQueryStatic

-  // you can also use an inline import const mitt: typeof import("mitt").default
+  // you can also use an inline import var mitt: typeof import("mitt").default
 }

 $(".foo")